hotchili322/woocommerce-theme-template-files/README.md

 # woocommerce-theme-template-files
-woocommerce theme files needed to start developing one
+woocommerce theme files needed to start developing a template